Darya Mitina: Political activity

 She is the First Secretary of the Central Committee of the Russian Communist Youth League (Komsomol), and she was one of its founders in 1993.

 In May–August 2014 Mitina was the Representative of the Ministry of Foreign Affairs of the Donetsk People's Republic in Moscow.

+She believes that World War III is already underway.

+She is against equality and advocates for social justice.

+She is a supporter of Trotsky.